 The final category in the office survey was spiced or mulled drinks.

 Ginger was cited by 23 percent of my colleagues as an effective method to soothe a sore throat.
-Indeed, ginger has been shown to reduce pain.
+Indeed, ginger has been shown to

 The final throat-soother on our list is cinnamon, which was preferred by 8 percent of the office.